 Sakushima is another island located in Mikawa Bay.
 The basic concept is similar to Himakajima island, but it features a number of unique artworks which can be found everywhere on the island.
 Some of them are open-air exhibited, and visitors can take a picture and directly touch them for free.
 The artificial works create a photogenic scenery in harmony with the uninhabited nature around.
 It is also called “the island of cats”, so you might encounter cute wild cats while exploring the island.
 There are no traffic lights and convenience stores, and it feels like time goes by slowly on the island.
 There are some nice restaurants and cafes that serve refreshing drinks and lovely dishes with freshly caught seafood.

 7. Senmi Shikizakura

 Did you know there is a place in Japan where you can enjoy both autumn leaves and cherry blossoms at the same time?
-At Senmichi in Toyota city you can see the pink cherry blossoms and and red/orange maples in full blossom in autumn!
+At Senmichi in Toyota city, you can see the pink cherry blossoms and red/orange maples in full blossom in autumn!
 Shikizakura is a special type of sakura that blooms twice a year; once in spring, and again just as the autumn leaves are peaking!
-At Obara Fureai Park you can watch over 10,000 of the special cherry trees.
-The slope of the hill is covered with about 1,200 cherry blossom trees, creating a beautiful combination of autumn colored leaves and cherry blossoms.
+At Obara Fureai Park you can watch over 10,000 special cherry trees.
+The slope of the hill is covered with about 1,200 cherry blossom trees, creating a beautiful combination of autumn-colored leaves and cherry blossoms.
 The sight becomes all the more spectacular when the branches wave in the wind all along the slope.
-The view is usually at its best from mid November through early December, but the peak period varies somewhat from year to year.
+The view is usually at its best from mid-November through early December, but the peak period varies somewhat from year to year.

 8. Chubu Centrair International Airport